paulchrisluke/Southwest-Beverage-Planner-Ai-Agent/paper.md

    - Specific route information (terminals, gates)
 3. The model will maintain or improve current customer satisfaction levels while reducing the frequency of beverage stockouts by at least 20% through precise flight-by-flight inventory planning.

-By utilizing real-time flight data rather than general categories, we expect to achieve higher prediction accuracy by accounting for flight-specific patterns and operational characteristics unique to each route and flight number.
+By utilizing actual flight data rather than general categories, we expect to achieve higher prediction accuracy by accounting for flight-specific patterns and operational characteristics unique to each route and flight number.
 This approach allows for dynamic adjustment of beverage loads based on actual flight conditions rather than broad generalizations.

 # Literature Review: